ImageMagick/Usage-Markdown/bugs/future/index.md

 Another posible layout method is 'lines', which appends images horizontally (with given spacings), with the appropriate vertical "`-gravity`" alignment, until "`-size`" width, is reached.
 The line is then horizontally -gravity justified, and padded to the "`-size`" width.
-When the height of all the lines exceeds a optionally given "`-size`" height, a new 'page' image is started, but pages are not padded, whcih will allow vertical justification using "`-extent`" using a different gravity setting.
+When the height of all the lines exceeds a optionally given "`-size`" height, a new 'page' image is started, but pages are not padded, which will allow vertical justification using "`-extent`" using a different gravity setting.

 Similarly for a 'columns' layout method but vertically, down the 'page' images, being generated.